How Clojure Babies Are Made: Understanding lein run

 heart.
 I shall answer your query: Clojure places compiled files under

-by default.
+*compile-path*, which is classes by default.
 Therefore, classes

 must exist and be accessible from the classpath.
 You'll notice that